Andrew12u/mr_shuffle/README.md

 3. Install Gradle
 4. Download this repo
 5. Configure gradle.properties to point to Jetty standalone server
-6. From command line "gradle deploy"
+6. From command line navigate to mr_shuffle's directory and "gradle deploy"
 7. Navigate to Jetty standalone server directory and "java -jar start.jar"